guides

 4. Are there any active tenant complaints?

-5. When was plumbing/electrical last updated?
+5. When were major building systems last updated?

 Protect Your Investment